sletz/cmajor/README.md

 ### Faust => Cmajor

 The Faust => Cmajor hackish integration allows to use Faust .dsp files in a Cmajor patch, to be compiled on the fly in .cmajor files using the Faust to Cmajor backend.
-Look at `examples/FaustCmajor` for an example.
+Look at `examples/patches/FaustCmajor` for an example.

 Added files:

 - `/3rdParty/faust/libfaust.a` (statically compiled Faust 2.72.7 only containing the Cmajor backend)
 - `include/cmajor/helpers/export.h` and `include/cmajor/helpers/libfaust-box-c.h` header files
-- `examples/FaustCmajor` with a Faust/Cmajor hybrid project containing `addSynth.dsp` and `stereoEcho.dsp` Faust files and `test.cmajor` Cmajor file
+- `examples/patches/FaustCmajor` with a Faust/Cmajor hybrid project containing `addSynth.dsp` and `stereoEcho.dsp` Faust files and `test.cmajor` Cmajor file

+The compiled `cmaj` binary can be copied in `~/.vscode/extensions`, in a sub-directory called `cmajorsoftware.cmajor-tools-xxxxx`, to be used with VSCode.

 ----

 All content is copyright 2023 [Cmajor Software Ltd](https://cmajor.dev) unless marked otherwise.